 Refuse, recycling collections and bulk pick-up are provided to Residents weekly on designated days.
-Residents will be notified of scheduled refuse and recycling pick-up days at the time of move-in by a community representative.
-Refuse and recycling cans and bulk items should be placed curbside, not earlier than 5:00 p.m., the evening prior to pick-up.
+Residents will be notified of scheduled refuse and recycling pick-up days at the

 Refuse and recycling cans must be returned to their storage area immediately following pick-up, but no later than 7:00 p.m. on the day of pick-up.